kobigurk/dont-touch/README.md

 dont-touch
 ==========

-Determine the distance to the car in the back using OpenCV  and RaspberryPI and alert the apporaching car
+Determine the distance to the car in the back using OpenCV  and RaspberryPI and alert the apporaching car.